SkoolNotes/Taproot/2020BIO101/KBhExpirementDesignBIO101.md

 			 - We are a world where we aren't stressed
 		 - There has to be one or the other
 			 - The evidence supports the first one, but one cannot prove anything
+ - The pattern is an extrapolation of the data